Eriklps/weather-minimal-js/README.md

 Minimal Weather

-I'm working on this project to learn about JavaScript and APIs. 📚
+I'm worked on this project to learn about JavaScript and APIs. 📚

 <p align="center">
   <img src="preview.png" alt="project" width="100%">